Find an Experienced Insurance Lawyer in Your Area

 There are federal and state laws in America that govern how insurance companies can interact with their customers.
 These are some of the many things insurance laws can cover:

-• How insurance companies determine eligibility for coverage
+- How insurance companies determine eligibility for coverage

-• Procedure for canceling policies without the policyholder’s consent
+- Procedure for canceling policies without the policyholder’s consent

-• The max premiums insurance companies can charge
+- The max premiums insurance companies can charge

-• Minimum or basic coverage offerings
+- Minimum or basic coverage offerings

-• Mandatory policy inclusions
+- Mandatory policy inclusions

-• Minimum qualifications of people selling insurance
+- Minimum qualifications for people selling insurance

 There are many federal insurance programs, such as Medicaid, but insurance lawyers mostly handle claims against private insurers.
-Insurance lawyers are often also known as bad faith lawyers, because they commonly handle bad faith claims.
+Insurance lawyers are often also known as bad faith lawyers because they commonly handle bad faith claims.
 These lawyers can represent either insurance companies or policyholders and beneficiaries.
 Some law firms take on both types of cases.

 What Is Good Faith or Bad Faith?